 ● In older people, the vitreous fluid can often become too liquified and collapse over time.
 This is especially a problem for people who are nearsighted.

 There are many conditions that can affect the fluids inside of someone’s eyes.
-If someone suspects that they are having problems with this part of their eye, they need to speak with a Miami optometrist and be examined as soon as possible.
+If someone suspects that they are having problems with this part of their eye, they need to speak with an optometrist and be examined as soon as possible.
 While external eye fluid problems are not too severe, internal eye fluid problems can become cumbersome to deal with.
 This is especially true if someone has an issue that’s causing inflammation to the inner portion of their eye, resulting in the need for surgery.
 However, most eye problems can be caught before they get out of hand and treated before the internal eye fluids are affected too drastically.